MicrosoftDocs/customer-insights/ci-docs/apis.md

 # Work with Customer Insights APIs

 > [!NOTE]
 > Customer Insights APIs will be deprecated on January 31st, 2024.
-You're recommended to use Dataverse APIs to query Customer Insights data.
-For more information, see [Dataverse APIs for Customer Insights](dv-odata.md)
+Customer Insights recommends you use Dataverse APIs to query Customer Insights data.
+For more information, see [Dataverse APIs for Customer Insights](dv-odata.md).

 Dynamics 365 Customer Insights provides APIs to build your own applications based on your data in Customer Insights.

-> [!IMPORTANT]
-> Details of these APIs are listed on the [Customer Insights APIs reference](https://developer.ci.ai.dynamics.com/api-details#api=CustomerInsights).
+Details of these APIs are listed on the [Customer Insights APIs reference](https://developer.ci.ai.dynamics.com/api-details#api=CustomerInsights).
 They include additional information about operations, parameters, and responses.

-Try Customer Insights APIs, create an Azure App Registration, and get started with client libraries.

 ## Get started trying the Customer Insights APIs